-Is Wind Energy Renewable or Nonrenewable – Wind energy is one of the consequences of solar energy.
+Is Wind Energy Renewable or Nonrenewable – Wind energy is one of the byproducts of solar energy.
 Wind energy explains the process by which wind is utilized to produce electricity.
 Wind turbines convert the kinetic energy of the wind into the form of mechanical power.
 A generator then converts mechanical power into electricity.
 Mechanical power can also be employed directly for particular tasks such as pumping water.

 Wind energy has been generally considered a renewable energy source.
 By and large, employing wind to generate energy has more negligible impacts on the environment than numerous other energy sources.
 Wind turbines do not produce emissions that can contaminate the air or water, and they do not need water for cooling.
 Wind turbines may also diminish the amount of electricity production from fossil fuels, which ends in lower carbon dioxide emissions and total air pollution.